msymeonides/Migrate3D/README.md

 Migrate3D is a Python program that streamlines and automates biological object motion (e.g. cell migration) analysis, returning meaningful metrics that help the user evaluate biological questions.
 This program does not handle imaging data, only previously generated tracking data, so it is not meant to replace functions already performed very well by programs such as Imaris, Arivis Pro, CellProfiler, TrackMate etc. Migrate3D’s purpose is to take the tracks produced from any of these programs and quickly and easily process the data to generate various metrics of interest in a transparent and tunable fashion, all done through an intuitive graphical user interface (GUI).
 In addition to motion analysis, Migrate3D can also detect and quantify object-object interactions, such as contacts or attractions.

 These results can be used in downstream analyses to compare different conditions, categories of objects, etc. The calculated metrics are all adapted from existing reports in the literature where they were found to have biological significance.
-Migrate3D not only calculates simple metrics such as track velocity and arrest coefficient, but more complex ones such as straightness index (i.e. confinement ratio), mean squared displacement across selectable time lags, relative turn angles, etc., and includes adjustable constraints and filters to ensure that clean results are produced.
+Migrate3D not only calculates simple metrics such as track velocity and arrest coefficient, but more complex ones such as straightness index (i.e. confinement ratio), mean squared displacement, turning angles, etc., and includes adjustable constraints and filters to ensure that clean results are produced.

 Migrate3D requires a .csv file input that contains data from object movements through two- or three-dimensional space.
 After execution, the program will return a set of .xlsx files, each with several worksheets, containing track-by-track summary metrics, mean squared displacement analysis, etc.